PWSA Blog

 contributed by Anne Fricke

-The intention of this series is to shed light on the process of enrolling and participating in a clinical trial, as well as create a space to openly share the many emotions that are involved when a family decides whether or not to join.
+The intention of this series is to shed light on the process of enrolling and participating in a clinical trial, as well as to create a space to openly share the many emotions that are involved when a family decides whether or not to join.
 Part of the decision-making process should certainly consider whether your family has the time and the resources to participate.
 It is a commitment, but many believe it to be a worthy one.

 Below is a rundown of our initial steps and what happened at our first appointment – the screening.
 Again, please note these steps are specifically for the Pitolisant trial and you should reach out to other trials for clarification on their expectations.
 Hopefully by recounting our process, we can help families have a clearer understanding of what enrolling in a clinical trial may look like, thus helping you decide whether it is a right fit for your family.